www.prismmodelchecker.org

 prism model.prism -exportmodel model.tra

-prism model.prism -exportmodel out.tra,sta
+prism model.prism -exportmodel model.tra,sta

 prism model.prism -exportmodel .tra,sta